 Around 90 per cent of MSDs are compatible with some form of work.
 It is essential that all key players are aware of this and are able to inform their employees of the same.
 In order to maintain individuals in work however, employees may have to be given different tasks.

-This may be di cult in a heavy working environment.
-How do you make the transition from being o work and doing very little physical activity to doing 12 hour shifts handling heavy goods in a warehouse?
-We know of many instances where employees, despite being ready and willing to work have been turned away because they are unable to fulfil their full role.
+This may be difficult in a heavy working environment.
+How do you make the transition from being off work and doing very little physical activity to doing 12 hour shifts handling heavy goods in a warehouse?
+We know of many instances where employees, despite being ready and willing to work have been turned away because they are unable to fulfill their full role.

 Whilst line managers are unlikely to have this specific ergonomic knowledge, they can still be creative in their approach to amending duties.
 As physiotherapists with specific ergonomics training we can point out the many ways in which duties can be amended, to allow a colleague to remain in work.

 Listening to what the employee feels is their main difficulty in doing a specific task, can prove very useful as allowing minor adjustments can make all the difference to the individual experiencing an MSD.
 We recommend that employers should seek ways in which to reorganize work tasks with a view to providing viable and productive short- term options for those with health conditions.
 The priority is to maintain workers in work wherever practically possible.
 This can significantly reduce sickness absence and add to the satisfaction experienced by all parties in this process.